+It seems like every company installs cabinets these days from flooring companies to window and door companies.
+Choosing which one has a professional cabinet installer can be very difficult.
+The majority of cabinets installed in Alaska are void before the kitchen is finished being installed.
+Cabinets are being installed without shims and without connecting the faceframes properly which completely voids the warranty.
+Some cabinet companies go to the extreme of voiding an entire kitchen if just one cabinet is installed incorrectly.
+Most installers today have only one goal and that is speed.
+They grossly undercharge for their install which leaves them very little time to finish and still profit.
 Many of today's cabinet installers care more about how many kitchens they can install in a week, or even worse - in a day!
-The high level of craftsmanship is leaving this once sought after trade and homeowners across America are paying for it.
-These fly-by-night cabinet installers of the modern day can make fifteen thousand dollars worth of cabinets look like a five thousand dollar "custom" kitchen in less than a day.
 They will hang your entire kitchen with just one pack of shims or less and when the countertop doesn't fit right everywhere they will simply blame your walls or your floors instead of acknowledging their lack of experience.
 They think that a level cabinet only means that they have to show it level in one direction.
-Most of these installers aren't even qualified enough to trim out a doorway correctly, let alone crown your kitchen without excessive nail holes and gapped miters.
+Most of these installers aren't even qualified enough to trim out a door correctly, let alone crown your kitchen without excessive nail holes and gapped miters.

 What's So Different Today?

 Nothing.
 Walls have always been out of level and bowed studs have always been used in all phases of construction.
-This has never been a problem for true cabinet installers.
+This has never been a problem for actual cabinet installers.
 This is why we come to your house with 10 packs of shims - just in case.
 The entire art of hanging cabinets correctly is that no matter how far out of level the walls and floor may be, the cabinets should still be perfect.
 Getting cabinets level with your floor is actually the easiest part of installing the cabinets.
-This is the only level that a modern day cabinet installer will show you - and even then he will usually choose his spot carefully.
-The biggest trick in a perfect cabinet installation is to get the cabinets level with the wall (vertically) while they are also level with the floor (horizontally) and keeping them in a perfectly level plane across the cabinet frames.
+This is the only level that most cabinet installers will show you - and even then they will usually choose their spots carefully.
+The biggest trick for a perfect cabinet installation is to get the cabinets level with the wall (vertically) while they are also level with the floor (horizontally) and keeping them in a perfectly level plane across the cabinet frames.
 This level plane is what the countertop installer cares the most about.
 If your wall is not straight and your cabinets follow your wall instead of being shimmed to make a level plane, it can't be hidden with the countertop.
 At some places your countertop will extend past your drawer fronts further than other places.
 If your cabinet installer took this into consideration when correctly hanging your cabinets, the countertop will extend from your cabinets with the same overhang all the way down the wall.
 The photos below show a cabinet install with very poor wall conditions.
 By shimming properly, we were able to maintain a perfectly level plane for the countertop.

 Copyright 2002 Wooden Concepts: Custom Cabinets and Kitchen Design.
 All Rights Reserved.